calaldees/KaraKara/player2/README.md

 ## Developer Notes:

-- When in auto-play mode, the podium is the source of truth for hitting "play" (what do we do if we only have admin + big screen, no podium?
-Should both interfaces have a timer and both send the "play" signal, and we rely on deduping?
-  The big screen should be delayed a couple of seconds to give a laggy podium a chance to go first)
 - The big screen is the source of truth for "track ended", who will send that message to the server.
 The podium will automatically move to the next track in the list and